 The Jefferson Interventional Radiology division consists of five full-time faculty members, three physician assistants, and specifically trained nursing and technology personnel.
 Facilities include four angiographic procedure rooms, a dedicated interventional CT scanner with integrated fluoroscopy, also several high-end ultrasound units.
 The division has an admitting service and an active clinic.

 The Interventional Radiology division at Jefferson was the first institution in the country to use vascular stents clinically, and has extensive experience in endovascular procedures for treatment of all types of vascular disease.
 It has maintained a proactive approach to cutting edge procedures and therapies.
 Jefferson’s status as both a Level One Trauma Center and a Transplant Center, insures a diverse and complex patient and procedure mix.

-In addition, the universities large cancer center (Kimmel Cancer Center) has ensured that interventional oncology is a major part of the divisions case load.
+In addition, the Sidney Kimmel Cancer Center has ensured interventional oncology is a major part of the division's case load.